-# How to make open source projects contributor friendly: Contributor engagement (Part 2 of 2)
+# How to make open source projects contributor friendly, Part 2

 # Ways to engage with contributors